 The VISION

-Fermenting at home couldn’t be more relevant today.
+Fermenting couldn’t be more relevant today.
 We are all hearing more and more about the role that our gut plays in our general health and wellbeing, with fermented foods at the heart of building out a diverse and thriving environment for good bacteria.

-This, and the desire to create a community around the weird and wonderful process of fermentation, inspired a fun, accessible and humble series of workshops to help teach people the basics.
+This, and the desire to create a community around the weird and wonderful process of fermentation, inspired a fun, accessible and humble series of corporate workshops to help teach your team the basics.
 After refining these practical classes through experimentation, testing and feedback, Vinegar + Salt was started.
 We will be working and learning together, step by step, to create nutritious, good bacteria-packed krauts, kimchis and brews with your own creative touch and tastes!

 Bringing